adhithiravi/React-Hooks-Examples/README.md

 # React-Hooks-Examples
-This repo will have examples to use React Hooks
+This repo has examples of React Hooks and comprable class components.

+1. useState Hook
+2. useEffect Hook